 There are lots of different kinds of accommodation in Cowes, for families, couples or group holidays.
 It’s important to book early for the summer months, as the town fills up really fast.
 A number of hotels, B&Bs and guesthouses are in the town itself, with various other accommodation, including guest houses, camping, holiday parks and caravan parks on the fringes of the town.

 Thorness Bay Holiday Park offers plenty to do, even in late season.
 Brilliant for children with clean and spacious caravan accommodation.

 A gorgeous B&B with good size rooms.
 Just a short walk from the town, The Caledon (pictured below) boasts beautifully presented accommocation, offering something a little bit grand and a little bit homely!

 A great central location, matched with friendly and approachable hospitality makes The Union Inn hugely popular with returning visitors.
 Good pub food and comfortable rooms make it a good choice to be part of the action.

 A dog-friendly B&B with beautiful gardens, Ward Avenue Bed & Breakfast is a great lower budget choice.

 Take a look at our Places to Stay in Cowes page for a full list.

 As one of the gateway towns to the Isle of Wight, Cowes is well served with links to the mainland via Red Funnel ferry and passenger catamaran.

-East Cowes is linked to Ryde via Southern Vectis Route 4, and to Newport on Routes 5 and 25.
+East Cowes is linked to Ryde via Southern Vectis Route 4, and to Newport on Routes 5.